Ohm: Realization of standards

 The mercury column method of realizing a physical standard ohm turned out to be difficult to reproduce, owing to the effects of non-constant cross section of the glass tubing.
 Various resistance coils were constructed by the British Association and others, to serve as physical artifact standards for the unit of resistance.
 The long-term stability and reproducibility of these artifacts was an ongoing field of research, as the effects of temperature, air pressure, humidity, and time on the standards were detected and analyzed.

 Artifact standards are still used, but metrology experiments relating accurately dimensioned inductors and capacitors provided a more fundamental basis for the definition of the ohm.
 Since 1990 the quantum Hall effect has been used to define the ohm with high precision and repeatability.
 The quantum Hall experiments are used to check the stability of working standards that have convenient values for comparison.

-Following the 2019 redefinition of the SI base units, in which the ampere and the kilogram were redefined in terms of fundamental constants, the ohm is now also defined in terms of these constants.
+Following the 2019 revision of the SI, in which the ampere and the kilogram were redefined in terms of fundamental constants, the ohm is now also defined in terms of these constants.

 Symbol

 The symbol Ω was suggested, because of the similar sound of ohm and omega, by William Henry Preece in 1867.
-In documents printed before WWII the unit symbol often consisted of the raised lowercase omega (ω), such that 56 Ω was written as 56ω.
+In documents printed before the Second World War the unit symbol often consisted of the raised lowercase omega (ω), such that 56 Ω was written as 56ω.

-Historically, some document editing software applications have used the Symbol typeface to render the character Ω. Where the font is not supported, a W is displayed instead ("10 W" instead of "10 Ω", for instance).
+Historically, some document editing software applications have used the Symbol typeface to render the character Ω. Where the font is not supported, the same document may be displayed with a "W" ("10 W" instead of "10 Ω", for instance).
 As W represents the watt, the SI unit of power, this can lead to confusion, making the use of the correct Unicode code point preferable.

-Where the character set is limited to ASCII, the IEEE 260.1 standard recommends substituting the symbol ohm for Ω.
+Where the character set is limited to ASCII, the IEEE 260.1 standard recommends using the unit name "ohm" as a symbol instead of Ω.

 In the electronics industry it is common to use the character R instead of the Ω symbol, thus, a 10 Ω resistor may be represented as 10R.
 This is part of the RKM code.
 It is used in many instances where the value has a decimal place.
 For example, 5.6 Ω is listed as 5R6, or 2200 Ω is listed as 2K2.
 This method avoids overlooking the decimal point, which may not be rendered reliably on components or when duplicating documents.